Some things about

 Around this year I started making dubwise mixtapes as Dieb in Dub, the predecessor of Dub Flash.

-My website became the Dub Information Portal [check the remnants in the archive] with reviews, photos, sound files, news, interviews, a small forum, a huge link directory, polls, a newsletter, a guestbook, an event calendar, an artist and a label profile directory (!), some small videos (back then this was a difficult thing to do), at some point I also tried a live chat function.
+My website became the Dub Information Portal [until 2011; the remnants of it remained available in an archive from 2011 to September 2021 (when I decided that it's time to let go off that past)] with reviews, photos, sound files, news, interviews, a small forum, a huge link directory, polls, a newsletter, a guestbook, an event calendar, an artist and a label profile directory (!), some small videos (back then this was a difficult thing to do), at some point I also tried a live chat function.
 I even started a Discography-service, but then Discogs came (I am a member since almost day one) and saved me a lot of work, because I did everything on my website manually.
 Can you imagine?
 With time passing, I received a lot of e-mails and I would often spend my whole evenings after work just replying to inquiries.
 It was crazy and eventually got out of hand.
 Only with the introduction of Web 2.0 and people being able to make their own websites or join places like MySpace, things eased off for me.

 When the label business kicked off, I immediately got contacted by various other labels, artists and distributors and I eventually realised that due to the lack of specialised webshops for this music genre, I have to make my own one if I want to sell my records.
 I therefore opened the Outer Space Dub XPress (even though this name was only retroconnected at some point).
 I also started as a small distributor and made cool deals with people from all continents (is the Antarktis an own continent?
 Then not all.)
 The shop and distribution grew bigger and bigger every year.

 During my exchange studies in Finland, I made an internship for the newly found alternative radio station Oi fm.
 Part of this were two own radio programs.
 One of them was the Dub Mash, a weekly one-hour (sometimes two) show about Dub music.
-The show was one of the most successful programs and I continued producing shows for them when I was back in Berlin for quite a while.
+The show was one of the most successful programs of that new radio station and I continued producing shows for them when I was back in Berlin for quite a while.
 For the last years, the shows are produced just every now and then.
-You can listen to all shows in the show archive.
+You can listen to all shows on Mixcloud.

 Around 2010, my webshop and distribution was pretty much a fulltime job and the whole thing got a bit out of hands, especially as I got a normal 9 to 5 job again.
 At the end of the year sales suddenly plummeted massively from one day to the other.
 It was a shock.
 I still don't know what happened, but I know that I lost customers to other newly founded webshops.
 In 2011, after a couple of months with almost no sales at all, I took it as a sign that it is time to stop the shop.
 For the following years I sold my rest stock on Discogs.
-There are still a few (apparently unsellable) records left.
+The very last remaining rest stock was sold in April 2021.

 Even though it got quiet around the name Dub Flash I was still active as part of MoonBass Hi+Fi.
 We hosted several bassweight Dub parties in Berlin with international guests like Dubateers, Charlie P., Paul Fox, Imperial Sound's Dan-I, Mellow Vibes, Intergalaktik Sound or Trulaikes.

 My life changed drastically for a couple of times during the last 6 years.
-Most changes unfortunately not for the better.
-My 30s mostly sucked.
 I wasn't able to focus on Dub Flash and eventually almost forgot about it.
 Luckily, there were others who remembered, some even nagging me about new releases.
 The occassional guest DJ set at some party reminded me of the joy this great project brought me for almost 20 years.
 Living in Eastern Finland now, it was refreshing to see that the people here know nothing of this music and were just amazed when I played sets on some small parties.
 It reminded me of my beginnings in the mid 90s.
 Therefore I got Dub-fever again.
 Also, when my 70 years old father asked me why he cannot find my songs on Deezer and all I could reply was "What is Deezer?"
 I realised I had to get active again. ;-)

 Finally, I did what many people have asked me to do for years: I put the complete Dub Flash Records catalogue up for digital distribution.
 Now everyone can get every tune easily and without using phishy sources.
 At the same time, I relaunched the website and well, basically also the label.
 There are a couple of new (digital) releases in the make right now.
 Dub Flash is still alive and kicking.
 Next year is the 20th anniversary.
 Just sayin'...

-As promised above, 2018 saw a true revival of Dub Flash Records.
+As promised in the last update, 2018 saw a true revival of Dub Flash Records.
 We kicked of the year with the digital-only release DFR018 "Raiders of the Lost Dubs", a compilation of 20 previously unreleased Dub Flash dubplates.
 Release DFR019, the "Summertyme EP" featuring Charlie P followed later this year, and then we had our official 20th anniversary double 180g vinyl release compilation DFR020 "Escape Velocity: 20 Years Onward to Andromedub".

 In 2019, I did the Uefa A license football coaching course in Finland which fully occupied me for the whole year.
 It was very exhausting.
 But with a happy end.
 After that was crossed off my list, I could start thinking about music again.
-DFR021 (digital single, and maybe, if there is enough demand, a limited 7") and DFR022 (digital album with 19 tracks, vocal & dub style) are scheduled for this year, and so far (April), things are looking good.
-I also set up my new studio and can record new radio shows now easily from home.
+DFR021 (digital single) was produced in the summer and DFR022 (digital album with 19 tracks, vocal & dub style) was being worked on with a release date planned for 2021.
+Things were looking good.
+I also set up my new studio and could record new radio shows now easily from home.
+At least in theory.
+In practice, I got a new job again and didn't have any time for new radio shows.
+However, DFR022 progressed step by step forward.